mscherotter/VI2ACS/README.md

 Now all of the video index data is in two search indexes in Azure Cognitive Search, **scenesindex**, and **thumbnailindex**.

 ## Scene Index
-The **sceneindex** lets you create queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects
+The **sceneindex** lets you create queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects.
+There should be one document for each scene in each video.

 ## Thumbnail Index
-The **thumbnailindex** lets you create queries for thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags
+The **thumbnailindex** lets you create queries for thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags.
+There should be one document for each thumbnail in each video.